 Choose individual TFSA

-Your money will be transferring into your individual TFSA account with Questrade
+Your money will be transferred into your individual TFSA account with Questrade.

 Enter your current TFSA account number from that institution

 Double-check your current TFSA account number to make sure that there are no mistakes.

 Decide how you would like to transfer your investments